veracode/gen-ir/README.md

   Generate LLVM IR from an Xcode Build Log
 </h4>

-`gen-ir` enables developers to generate LLVM Bitcode from an Xcode Build Log.

 This tool was heavily inspired by: https://blog.digitalrickshaw.com/2016/03/14/dumping-the-swift-ast-for-an-ios-project-part-2.html ❤️

 ## ⚠️ Before you use